vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 ***Liquidity provider fee setting***

 There are three methods for setting the liquidity fee factor, with the default method being the current `Marginal Cost method`.
 The liquidity fee setting mechanism is configured per market as part of the market proposal.
-The newly added two methods are `Stake-weighted-average method for setting the liquidity fee factor` and `Constant Liquidity Fee Method`
+The newly added two methods are `Stake Weighted Average method` and `Constant Liquidity Fee Method`

 ***Mark price and “composite” internal price for perps funding TWAP updates​***